influxdata/helm-charts/charts/influxdb3-enterprise/tests/manual/README.md

 Prerequisites:

 - Bash 3.2 or later
-- Helm, kubectl, and AWS CLI
+- Helm and kubectl
 - a running Kubernetes cluster
-- a running S3-compatible store configured by `values-s3.yaml`
+- a running S3-compatible store reachable from the cluster and configured by `values-s3.yaml`
 - an InfluxData commercial license stored outside the repository

 Run an upgrade scenario: